Urbit has its own revision-controlled filesystem, Clay. Clay is a typed, global,

 segments of a path.

-Recall that a full address in the the Urbit namespace is a
+Recall that a full address in the the Urbit namespace is of the form

-The above command substitutes uses substitution to use your current
+The above command uses substitution to use your current

 desk argument, which is located between the other two, is